Law Firm Overview

 The term "family law" is a very general and broad term that refers to all of the areas of law listed below.
 Twenty years ago, a family was traditionally comprised of a mother, a father, and their children.
 Today, the "family" can mean a traditional family, but it can also mean a man and a woman cohabitation, or domestic partners of the same sex, or family members or close family friends raising the children of others.
-Family law includes legal issues about divorce, custody, support, maintenance, adoption, prenuptial, and cohabitation.
+Family law includes legal issues about Divorce, custody, support, maintenance, adoption, prenuptial, and cohabitation.
 For a comprehensive overview of Wisconsin family law, please refer to family law.

 Divorce is the term used to describe the process of dissolving the bonds of marriage.
 In order for the laws of the state of Wisconsin to apply to a divorce matter, either one or both of the spouses needs to have been a resident of the state of Wisconsin for six months preceding the filing of the action and of the county in which the action is filed for a period of 30 days immediately preceding the filing of the action.
 When the Respondent (non-filing party) has never lived in the state of Wisconsin, the client needs to discuss with his or her attorney the power of the court to make decisions concerning property, support and maintenance.

-Custody - Placement - Visitation
+Child Custody - Physical Placement - Visitation:

+Legal custody is a phrase that refers to the legal relationship you have to your minor child.
+Physical placement means the condition under which a parent or legal custodian has the right to have a child physically placed with that party and has the right and responsibility to make, during that placement, routine daily decisions regarding the child's care, consistent with major decisions made by a person having legal custody.
 Visitation is used in the statutes to reference time awarded by the court that a grandparent, great grandparent, step parent, or person who has maintained a relationship similar to a parent-child relationship with the child may be entitled to spend with the child.
 Visitation does not have any legal custodial rights or obligations associated with it.

 Mediation is a voluntary, confidential process that serves as an alternative dispute resolution method to avoid contested litigation.
 Many legal issues can be resolved through mediation, including custody disputes, divorces, cohabitation, property division and support related disputes.